NTNU-IDI/mappe-2025-MatsVestvik/README.md

 STUDENT NAME = "Mats Orpia Vestvik"
 STUDENT ID = "587996"

+## How to use

+To use this program you must first clone the ropository to a place on yout computer.
+You can then create a dektopshortcut that exectutes this command powershell.exe -NoExit -Command "cd 'C:\Users\user\Yout\Path\Here' ;java -cp target\classes edu.ntnu.idi.idatt.Main" And thats it.
+Now You have a desktop shortcut that starts the program.

+With the program you can create a new account with an accosiated pin adn explore the program.
+The program features save and load features so your entries will eb saved between sessions.

 ## Project description

 [//]: # (TODO: Write a short description of your project/product here.)